 Research fellowship.
 I’m a senior research fellow at the Max Planck Institute for Tax Law and Public Finance since September 2017.
-I work on the impact of social hierarchies and inequality on cooperation, coordination and social conflict.
+My work focuses on the impact of social hierarchies and inequality on cooperation, coordination and social conflict.

 PhD in Economics.
 I obtained my PhD in May 2017 at the Economics Department of the University of Gothenburg (SWE).
 My dissertation, “Bitter divisions: inequality, identity and cooperation”, explores the consequences of inequality on will to cooperate with others.

 United Nations – FAO.
 During my time at the United Nations FAO (Rome), I contributed to the development of interactive statistical analysis tools for the FAOSTAT platform.